exasol/public-knowledgebase/Database-Features/transaction-system.md

 ## Additional information on transactions

 * New transactions are automatically scheduled after finished transactions
-* EXASolution TMS affects objects created for query execution (e.g. Indices)
+* Exasol's TMS affects objects created for query execution (e.g. Indices)
 	+ If a transaction including a query that creates an index is rolled back, the index creation is rolled back, too